What Are Today's Most Difficult IT Hires? - Slashdot

 The trouble is, though, that the word hasn't trickled down to the actual hiring managers and their

 Graduated, and running into the HR barrier..
-(Score:1)

-Oh, the jobs are out there, however, the people (HR/management) are posting job descriptions and requirements expecting top of the line candidates for peanut wages.

-This isn't a for profit school though, but a publicly funded college that is behind on the times.
-My Linux server administration course used Ubuntu 14.04... last year.
+(Score:2)

 Re: (Score:2)